nexl/Fetch/README.md

 # Getting Started

 ### Prerequisites
-* Make sure if you already instal docker
+* Make sure if you already install docker
 * Clone this repository
 * Build and run Fetch app with docker compose